Dhanya0181/-Voice-Controlled-Smart-Wheelchair-Using-Arduino-and-Bluetooth/README.md

 # -Voice-Controlled-Smart-Wheelchair-Using-Arduino-and-Bluetooth

+Short Summary : Made a prototype for a voice controlled wheelchair using Arduino.
+An app was made to provide an interface for the user for giving commands.
+Automatic detection of obstacles and alarm systems were also added.

 This project was conceived as an idea to ease the lives of those among us who are unfortunate enough to have lost the ability to move their legs due to a significant amount of paralysis, accident or due to old age.
 A